 So, here we are, 2 days away from leaving and we have full tanks.

 Robert had the unfortunate opportunity of finding out why our external tank is leaking after all… in the dark.

 Oh, and he is on his last pair of gloves.

 Our Travel Trailer does have gauges that let you know how full your tanks are, but they don’t always work, especially when you are not in a level spot.
 Level spots are hard to come by in the mountains.

 Well, I hope you still want to explore this RV life, even after reading this.
 After all, most of you are probably just fine pooping in a public restroom…

-If you are in a pinch though, an external tank can be a lifesaver.
+If you are in a pinch though, an external tank can be a lifesaver, especially when you use it properly.
 Here’s where you can buy one.
-We do receive a commission for all purchases made via this link.

-Here’s our video of us using the external tank, before the leak.
+Find out more about our external tank, before the leak.